 Unfortunately, sneezing won't do much to get rid of them.
 You'll need to take your pup to a vet to take care of the problem.

-If the mites are left untreated, they can cause severe rashes and scabs inside your dog's nose.
+If the mites are left untreated, they can cause severe rashes and scabs inside your dog's nose and ears

 In many cases, having pain that is close to that sensitive area of their body is enough to trigger their nerves and cause sneezing.